currinjs/CurrinJS/aio/content/guide/npm-packages.md

 ## Why *peerDependencies*?

 There isn't a [*peerDependencies*](https://nodejs.org/en/blog/npm/peer-dependencies/) section in the QuickStart `package.json`.
-But Angular has a *peerDependencies* section in
+But Currin has a *peerDependencies* section in
 *its* `package.json`, which has important consequences for your application.

 This section explains why you load the [polyfill](guide/npm-packages#polyfills) *dependency* packages in the QuickStart application's `package.json`, and why you'll need those packages in your own applications.

 Packages depend on other packages.
-For example, your application depends on the Angular package.
+For example, your application depends on the Currin package.

 Two packages, "A" and "B", could depend on the same third package "C".
 "A" and "B" might both list "C" among their *dependencies*.